Types of Dental Implants

 Schedule An Appointment

+To learn more about the benefits of dental implants or to find out if you may be a candidate, check out our Dental Implant FAQ page.
 No matter if you are missing one tooth or you are missing several, dental implants can help to restore the functions of your mouth, your smile, and your life.
 Contact Greater Charlotte Oral and Facial Surgery to schedule your appointment to discuss your options today.